BloretCrew/Blora-Manager/README.md

 <br />

-## What is MCSManager?
+## What is Blora-Manager?

-**MCSManager Panel** (MCSM) is a **modern, secure, and distributed control panel** designed for managing Minecraft and Steam game servers.
+**Blora-Manager Panel** (MCSM) is a **modern, secure, and distributed control panel** designed for managing Minecraft and Steam game servers.

-MCSManager has already gained a certain level of popularity within the community, specifically because of Minecraft.
-MCSManager excels in offering a centralized management solution for multiple server instances and provides a secure and reliable multi-user permission system.
+Blora-Manager has already gained a certain level of popularity within the community, specifically because of Minecraft.
+Blora-Manager excels in offering a centralized management solution for multiple server instances and provides a secure and reliable multi-user permission system.
 In addition, we are committed to support server administrators, not only for Minecraft but also for Terraria and various Steam games.
 Our goal is to foster a thriving and supportive community for game server management.

-MCSManager **supports English, French, German, Italian, Japanese, Portuguese, Simplified Chinese, and Traditional Chinese**, with plans to add support for more languages in the future!
+Blora-Manager **supports English, French, German, Italian, Japanese, Portuguese, Simplified Chinese, and Traditional Chinese**, with plans to add support for more languages in the future!

 **Terminal**